 - Measure out shot of brandy

-- Blanch onions in boiling water for 7 minutes, remove with a slotted spoon and, using a colander rinse under cold running water until cool.
+- Blanch boiler onions (not sliced ones) in boiling water for 7 minutes, remove with a slotted spoon and, using a colander rinse under cold running water until cool.
 Once cool, pinch the ends to peel onions under running water; the skins should slide right off.
 Remove root end of onions with a paring knife, transfer to a bowl, and refrigerate.

 - Blanch bacon in boiling water for 10 minutes, remove with a slotted spoon, and transfer to a plate lined with paper towels.
 Pat dry.
 (You want it dry – the more water there is in/on the bacon, the more angry popping and spattering you’ll get when you fry it).

 - Into a large sauté pan over medium heat: Add two tablespoons of vegetable or grape seed oil along with bacon to a large saute pan and fry bacon until brown and slightly crispy, 5-7 minutes.
 Remove bacon with a slotted spoon and transfer to a plate with paper towels to blot up some of the grease

 - Over high heat, brown beef in large chunks in bacon fat, approximately 2.5 – 3 minutes per side, until nicely browned and a lovely fond begins to form on the bottom of the pan.
 Remove beef to a cutting board and allow to cool.

 - Add mirepoix (celery, onions, and carrots) to the pan.
-Reduce heat to medium high.
+Reduce heat to medium.
 Sweat vegetables; as they begin to give up some of their moisture scrape up the fond from the bottom of the pan and incorporate.
 If vegetables don’t give up enough moisture or fond threatens to burn, lower the heat and deglaze pan with a bit of liquid – stock, wine, or water.
 Continue to sweat vegetables until they give up much of their moisture and begin to brown and caramelize slightly.